 - A scarf if your jacket doesn’t protect your neck from winds and snow.
 Otherwise, this isn’t necessary.

-- Sweaters or flannel shirts under your jacket should keep you plenty warm, unless weather is expected to be especially cold (less than 10°F) each day.
-No need for wool base layers!
+- Sweaters or flannel shirts under your jacket should keep you plenty warm, unless weather is expected to be especially cold (less than 10ยฐF) each day.
+No need for wool base layers unless it’s forecasted to be extremely cold, or you plan to do a lot of outdoors activities.

-- Regular jeans or pants will be fine.
-No need for wool base layers here, either!
+- Regular jeans or pants will be fine for most folks.

-What Is It Like on The Cape in the Winter?
+What Is Cape Cod Like In The Winter?

 In a word – peaceful.
 As I’ve said before, I absolutely love Cape Cod in the summer season, but the calm and serene vibe in the winter is a very welcomed change.
 According to local statistics, a little less than half of the summer population live on Cape Cod year-round, so there are far less people.